A Family Underground

-A Family Underground is an American documentary film written and directed by Paul Andresen.
+A Family Underground is a 2009 American documentary film written and directed by Paul Andresen.
 Filmed at the 2008 Gathering of the Juggalos, the film focus on the event and the Juggalo fan base.
 Gathering of the Juggalos is a music festival hosted by Psychopathic Records every summer.
 Their fan base, known as Juggalos, have become an underground musical subculture.

 The film features concert performances and interviews about the event and fanbase by the entire Psychopathic Records roster and other artists which performed at the festival.
 Released direct-to-video in 2009, it is the second documentary produced by Psychopathic Records, after Shockumentary, released in 1998.

 Plot

 The film loosely follows an English couple that travels to Cave-In-Rock, Illinois, United States to attend the ninth annual Gathering of the Juggalos.
 The 2008 event is the first Gathering that the couple has attended.
 While the couple explores the festival grounds, clips from the multiple events occurring are captured, including professional wrestling from Juggalo Championship Wrestling.
 Interviews about the fan base are conducted with artists Anybody Killa, Ice-T, Afroman, Boondox, Blaze Ya Dead Homie, Three 6 Mafia, Twiztid, and Insane Clown Posse.
 Concert footage of the interviewed artists as well as the supergroups Psychopathic Rydas and Dark Lotus is included.
 The film concludes with the English couple getting unofficially married by Insane Clown Posse member Violent J.